-- 1. Select Database | Settings. - 2.
+- Select the Database > Settings menu item. - 2.
 On the Program tab, enable the Show additional navigation information option.

 NOTE: The option is not saved permanently.
 It has to be reset when the program is started.

 The following information appears:

 Manager shows the form name in the status bar.
 It displays in the following format: <logical form> [(<physical form>)]